 Saving for college is one of the most common long-term financial goals that people have.
 It's also one that incorporates many different people within and outside a family.
 However, the current financial planning landscape does not afford these interactions and joint decisions to exist within their platforms.
 Aspire focuses on collaboration in long-term goals as a primary source of engagement and motivation for users.

-Assessing the Stakeholder Landscape
+Assessing the Stakeholder + Service Landscape

 One of the first exercises we did while brainstorming our concept was mapping out the stakeholders and services involved in financial planning.
 This helped us to visualize the relationships of different people, their interactions, and how we could leverage their skills and motivations.
+We also mapped the various services offered by PNC as they relate to short-term and long-term spending.

 Our Design Approach